 Choosing a new bike can raise many questions because the supply is huge.
-However, if you know where you like to ride the most: forests, country roads, city sidewalks, or maybe highways, this is already the first step in choosing the right type of bike.
+However, if you know where you like to ride the most: forests, national parks, country roads, city sidewalks, or maybe highways, this is already the first step in choosing the right type of bike.
 So, what to look for when buying a bike?

 Forest or City

 The bike that is called a cross-country bike, has tires with a deeper tread, front shock absorber, 28-inch wheels.
 This choice is suitable for those who ride in forest and on bicycle paths, asphalt roads, gravel roads.
 Meanwhile, the hybrid bike is perfect for every road except the forest.
 It is designed to ride on bike paths, city streets, the streets of an old town.
 Both types of bicycles are convenient in the way that they have wheels that can be easily removed and put in the trunk of the car after disassembly.
 These bicycles do not need to be lifted on the roof or otherwise attached to the car if you want to transport them.

 Meanwhile, for those who want to sit higher, in a more comfortable, non-sporty position, the best choice would be a bike called fitness.
 Fitness bikes usually have flat tires up to 37 mm wide.
 They drive quickly on good surfaces and are lightweight.
 Contrary to many the beliefs of many people, the choice of bicycle should not be based on standing position, but on the length of the seat.
 The length of the seat, rather than the position of the steering wheel, makes it possible to neutralize any possible pain of back, shoulders, and wrists.
 Bikes of the right length allow you to develop significantly higher speeds, while a bike that is too short limits your leg power.

 Mountain Bikes Are the Most Popular Choice